MultiSafepay/docs/content/payment-methods/billing-suite/afterpay/how-does-afterpay-work.md

 ## The 'Shipped' status
 When receiving an order paid for with AfterPay, it is important to keep a number of things in mind.

 Upon agreeing with an order _(by actually sending the goods)_, the order status should be changed from _Completed_ to _Shipped_.
-You can adjust the order status in the original transaction in your [MultiSafepay Control](https://merchant.multisafepay.com) via change order status (manually) or in some cases, in your ecommerce platform (automatically).
+You can adjust the order status in the original transaction of your [MultiSafepay Control](https://merchant.multisafepay.com) via change order status (manually) and in your ecommerce platform (automatically) with the use of all our plugins.

  You can also use our [API](https://docs.multisafepay.com/api/#update-an-order) to update the order status.
+The MultiSafepay Control is automatically updated when the plugin makes a correct API call to set the order status to _Shipped_.
 Not changing the status to _Shipped_ can result in the expiration of the order.

 Changing the status to _Shipped_ allows AfterPay to initiate the billing process towards the customer.
 AfterPay will guarantee the payout of the transaction.